 Below are links to some Commonwealth Attorneys.
 To suggest a resource for this page, please e-mail us.

 As you can see, it's critical to have an experienced criminal defense attorney on your side if you're ever facing criminal charges.
 Prosecutors may sometimes may seem like they're approachable, but their job is not to protect you, it's to prosecute you.
-If you're facing criminal charges or may be facing them in the future, there are defense attorneys in your area who are willing to provide you with a free initial review of your case.
-Get in touch with one today.
+If you're facing criminal charges or may be facing them in the future, there are defense attorneys in your area who can help you understand the charges against you and craft a winning defense strategy.